Ethan-schonfeld/SpineGAN/README.md

 To generate, move the checkpoint file you wish to generate from to models/default and name the model: model_NUMBER.pt

-stylegan2_pytorch --generate --load-from NUMBER --num-generate 1000
+stylegan2_pytorch --generate --load-from NUMBER --num-generate NUMBER_OF_IMAGES_TO_GENERATE